matthiasak/universal-utils/README.md

 #### What and Why?

+These are **tiny** utilities that limit API "surface area" yet __pack a lot of punch__.
+Each of them represents a use-case from popular libraries, but condensed into very modular, reusable parts.

-These are tiny utilities that, while limiting in API "surface area", pack a lot of punch.
-By having tiny modules that provide a very scoped feature, I have been able to compose wrappers and wrappers (around wrappers) which let me configure my code to an exact need and specification, all the while keeping modules testable and running at lightning speed.
+By having tiny modules that provide a highly scoped feature-set, I have been able to compose and reuse elements of functional programming, and create and abstract wrappers around functions, and wrappers around other wrappers.
+This lets me configure my code to an exact need and specification, all the while keeping modules testable and running at lightning speed.

-Functionally-oriented programming is all the rage these days, but in this post I want to emphasize that functional programming is a subset of a more important overarching programming paradigm: compositional programming.
+Functionally-oriented code is all the rage these days, but in this post I want to emphasize that functional programming is a subset of a more important overarching programming paradigm: compositional programming.

 If you've ever used Unix pipes, you'll understand the importance and flexibility of composing small reusable programs to get powerful and emergent behaviors.
 Similarly, if you program functionally, you'll know how cool it is to compose a bunch of small reusable functions into a fully featured program.

-#### How to learn this library
+#### How to learn this dictionary of microlibs

 Since each file in this library is an abstraction of some sort, I will address the simplest pieces first, and then work my way up to the most complex parts.
 Learn how to use these utilities by following along in this order:

-1. [package.json](package.json) - take a look at what libraries are installed by default when you require this package
+1. [package.json](package.json) - take a look at what libraries are installed by default when you require this package.
-2. [index.js](src/index.js) - everything in this repo is simply an exported module by index.js
+2. [index.js](src/index.js) - everything in this repo is simply an exported module by index.js.
-3. [fetch.js](src/fetch.js) - learn how a single fetch() function can be used to reuse in-flight network requests to the same URL
+3. [fetch.js](src/fetch.js) - learn how a single fetch() function can be used to reuse in-flight network requests to the same URL.
-4. [store.js](src/store.js) - learn how to make a simple "flux-like", "redux-like" event-driven store
+4. [store.js](src/store.js) - learn how to make a simple "flux-like", "redux-like" event-driven store.
-5. [mux.js](src/mux.js) - learn how to batch requests together into a single network request, given to an API server to help multiplex chatty programs into fewer requests
+5. [mux.js](src/mux.js) - learn how to batch requests together into a single network request, given to an API server to help multiplex chatty programs into fewer requests.
 6. [cache](src/cache) - observe the API of cache implementations... just two methods with similar signatures:

     - `getItem(key, expire=false): Promise`